 With low rates, no down payment requirements and looser credit and financial guidelines, they open the door to homeownership for buyers of all backgrounds and income levels.

 WHO IS DISPLAYED?
 The MRC network lenders (all of whom could be seen here) who appear are displayed based on information you provided, availability of our network lenders, and their geographic proximity to you.
-MRC displays any Local Lenders available in its network first; a Local Lender is a lender located in the property state you selected.
+MRC displays any Local Lenders available in its network first; a Local Lender is a lender who services 1-2 states, including the state you are looking in.
 If no Local Lenders are available, a Regional Lender will be displayed; a Regional Lender is a lender who operates in the property state you selected and up to twenty-five surrounding states.
 Finally, if no Local or Regional Lenders are available, a National Lender will be displayed; a National Lender operates in all twenty-six states or more.
-If you’d like to see an alternate lender other than the lender(s) displayed, click on the “choose a different lender” option or return to our form on another occasion.
+If you’d like to see an alternate lender other than the lender(s) displayed, you can select other options or return to our form on another occasion.

 HOW IS MRC PAID?
 Lenders pay MRC to be displayed.
 Payment does not affect how prominently or how often a lender is displayed.
 MRC’s network does not include all lenders or loan products available in the marketplace.
 MRC does not endorse any lender.
 The choice of a lender is an important one and should not be based on advertising alone.